tldr-pages/tldr/pages/common/web-ext.md

 > A command line tool for managing web extension development.
 > Homepage: <https://www.npmjs.com/package/web-ext>.

-- Open the current web extension in Firefox:
+- Run the web extension in the current directory in Firefox:

 `web-ext run`

-- Open a specific directory's web extension in Firefox:
+- Run a web extension from a specific directory in Firefox:

 `web-ext run --source-dir {{path/to/directory}}`